openmediavault/openmediavault-docs/administration/users.rst

 About home user
 ^^^^

-Due to the nature explained, users are supposed to have their own private place for files that is called "*home*".

-This private file location or "*home*" place, **depending on the type of service, automatically becomes a shared location**.
+Due to the nature explained, users are supposed to have their own private place for files that is called "*home*", depending on the type of service, automatically becomes a personal private shared location.

 This place is configured in the ``Settings`` subsection of the |webui| interface of |omv|, as *User home directory*